flybywiresim/docs/docs/pilots-corner/beginner-guide/landing.md

  This is a good time to set `Flaps 2` (check that the speed is below the V~FE~ for the next flap setting) as slowing down once we are descending along the glideslope can be difficult.
 We need the drag from the flaps if we want to avoid letting the gear down too early (which also would help us to slow down).<br/>

 !!! info ""
     There is different guidance when to set `FLAPS 2` at different airlines or Airbus.
 But for beginners, we recommend going to `FLAPS 2` before starting the glideslope descent.
-Airbus guidance, for example, is `FLAPS 2` during glideslope descent at about 2,000ft, which only works if speed is already reduced enough.
+Airbus guidance, for example, is `FLAPS 2` during glideslope descent at about 2000 ft, which only works if speed is already reduced enough.

 !!! info "ATC instructed approach speed"
     The A320 `Autothrust` will manage speed during approach automatically and will reduce speed further with each flap setting.
 In real life and also when flying with Online ATC like VATSIM, we need to expect that ATC instructs us to stay at a certain speed (e.g., 160 knots until 5 NM to the runway).
 In this case, we would use `Selected Speed Mode` (select a speed in the `FCU` and pull the knob) until the instructed distance to the runway where we would then go back to `Managed Speed Mode` and drop the gear then as well as setting flaps to 3 and flaps to full - see below.

 The aircraft will start descending when the deviation marker is in the middle (we have captured the ILS glideslope).
 The vertical `FMA` will now display `G/S` in green.